Oral Appliances for Sleep Apnea Tulsa, OK

 If you suspect that your loved one may have sleep apnea, come in and speak to us right away.
 We can direct you to a sleep apnea specialist.

-For an accurate assessment of the severity of the issue and to determine the most suitable course of action, the specialist may advise a sleep study.
-After the assessment, we will proceed with treatment.
-This can involve a sleep apnea oral appliance that we will make specifically for them.
+The specialist may advise a sleep study to accurately assess the severity of the issue and determine the most suitable course of action.
+After the assessment, we will proceed with treatment, which can involve a sleep apnea oral appliance that we will make specifically for them.

 What lifestyle changes can I make to help treat my sleep apnea?